 Since the rollout of Panda in 2011, followed by Penguin in 2012 and many other updates, many websites’ rankings virtually dropped overnight and found themselves penalised for rebelling against Google’s Webmaster Guidelines and using rogue techniques, including black hat SEO, duplicate content and spammy backlink profiles.

-Meanwhile, link building has had to evolve in order to adapt to Google’s new habitat and has found itself moving away from traditional directory submissions and PR5 comments, towards a new world of authoritative blog posts, in-context links, advertorials and social signals.
+Meanwhile, link building has had to evolve to adapt to Google’s new habitat and has found itself moving away from traditional directory submissions and PR5 comments towards a new world of authoritative blog posts, in-context links, advertorials and social signals.

 The New World of Guest Blogging and Blogger Outreach

-Many sites affected by Google’s black and white fiend turned to guest blogging with hopes of regaining their pre-penguin positions in the SERPs: A technique with has proved successful at increasing website authority and quality visitor traffic to a site, as well as increasing brand awareness and influencing others in your respected niche.
+Many sites affected by Google’s black-and-white fiend turned to guest blogging with hopes of regaining their pre-penguin positions in the SERPs: A technique that has proved successful at increasing website authority and quality visitor traffic to a site, as well as increasing brand awareness and influencing others in your respected niche.

-As the hype began to build around guest blogging, Matt Cutts posted a video, in which he abstractedly touches on the benefit of guest posting for SEO.
-But, how long until Google favours a new flavour of the month?
+As the hype began to build around guest blogging, Matt Cutts posted a video in which he abstractedly touched on the benefit of guest posting for SEO.
+But how long until Google favours a new flavour of the month?

 The Future of Link Building